Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

   print(jdata['submission_id'], jdata['user_code']['language'])
 ```

-I hesitate to go further down this path of exploration because I don’t want to mess with any other submissions and risk a bad user experience for other users.
+I hesitate to go further down this path of exploration because I don't want to mess with any other submissions and risk a bad user experience for other users.
 Calling the API gets us a full event json message:

 ```json
 {